roman-tremmel/ggfastman/README.md

 # Installation

-So far the package is not on Cran and is tested on Windows and MacOS, thus you need to:
+So far the package is tested on Windows and MacOS, but is not on Cran, thus you need to:

     devtools::install_github("roman-tremmel/FASTGWASMAN")